Splitting a Pair of 2s or 3s

 • hit the 2s against dealer upcards 8 through Ace

-This certainly makes sense because paired deuces give you a very lousy starting total of 4.
-In contrast, you stand better chances of winning if you split and start two hands with a 2 which makes for a significant improvement of your odds.
+This makes sense because paired deuces give you a poor starting total of 4.
+By splitting, you improve your chances of winning and start two hands with a 2, which represents a significant improvement of your odds.

-Splitting the deuces is the most sensible move against a dealer who shows a card with a bad or medium value like 2 through 7.
-These are the most volatile cards for the dealer because they expose them to a relatively high risk of busting, something you should take advantage of by raising your bet against one such weak dealer.
+Splitting deuces is the most sensible move against a dealer who shows a weak or medium card, such as 2 through 7.
+These cards are volatile for the dealer because they carry a relatively high risk of busting, something you should exploit by raising your bet against such a weak dealer.

 Optimal Plays for Paired Treys in Single-Deck Blackjack

-blackjack card coutingA pair of treys also gives blackjack players a very bad start.
-In fact, when unsplit, this hand makes for an even worse starting total of 6.
-This certainly is a regress when compared to a total of 4.
-Similarly to the paired 2s, a pair of 3s requires a different strategy when you play single-deck and multiple-deck games.
+blackjack card coutingA pair of treys also gives blackjack players a poor start.
+In fact, when left unsplit, this hand makes for an even worse starting total of 6.
+This is certainly a regression compared to a total of 4.
+Similarly to paired 2s, a pair of 3s requires a different strategy when you play single-deck and multiple-deck games.

-DAS, or its absence thereof, also influences the correct plays for this pair against certain dealer upcards.
-Whether or not the game is an H17 or an S17 one is again irrelevant.
+DAS, or the lack thereof, also influences the correct plays for this pair against certain dealer upcards.
+Whether the game is H17 or S17 is, again, irrelevant.
 The only thing that matters is what upcard your dealer exposes.
 Here basic strategy tells us to:

 • Split a pair of 3s against dealer upcards 2 through 8